 |

-Armchair c.1880 New York City, New York Ebonized wood; velvet, needlework Collection of the Brooklyn Museum,
+Armchair c.1880 New York City, New York Ebonized wood; velvet, needlework Brooklyn Museum, Brooklyn, NY

 |